Here are the top stories for Tuesday

-The confirmed cases reported Wednesday are roughly three times the number of daily cases reported around the region in May and June, according to The Washington Post’s tracker.
+The Washington region reported 165 fatalities Tuesday, the most daily coronavirus-related deaths since the start of the pandemic.
+The confirmed cases Tuesday are roughly three times the number of daily cases reported around the region in May and June, according to The Washington Post’s tracker.

 More than 14,000 people from the District, Maryland and Virginia have died of covid-19, the disease caused by the coronavirus.
 Those who have died include activists, writers, firefighters and pastors.
 They worked in grocery stores, drove public buses and taught children.
 Read about their lives here.